pittens/thesis/README.md

 ### Installation

-All required installations are done in the IPYNB file.
+No further installations are required than those in the IPYNB file.